Readify/madskillz/Engineering.md

 > I am a consultant, an architect, and a communicator and a problem solver.
 I am the go-to person in the general technology area.
 I represent the technical brilliance that Readify brings to the market.

 #### I am known for my technical knowledge
 - I have community engagement.
-This may include speaking at conferences and user groups, writing books or blog posts, answering StackOverflow or forum questions, being an MVP or more.
+This may include speaking at conferences and user groups, writing books or blog posts, answering Stack Overflow or forum questions, being an MVP or more.
 - I contribute to open source projects and/or am a greatly desired team member for Readify projects.

 #### I am adaptable